vignemail1/SWITCHwayf/DOC.md

 - Make sure the files specified in $metadataIDPFile and $metadataSPFile can be written by the userthat executes the PHP script (the web server user, e.g. www-data or _www)
+- You may want to execute php SWITCHwayf/bin/update-metadata.php manually or with a cron job to avoid that delayed requests for users who happen to trigger automatic processing of new metadata files.
+  See php bin/update-metadata.php -h for some details and suggestions on how to use the script.

 The parsed IDP and SP entries will be stored in $metadataIDPFile and
-$metadataSPFile as executable PHP code, thus benefiting from opcode caching (see chapter "Optimization" above).
+$metadataSPFile as executable PHP code, thus benefiting from opcode caching (see chapter "Optimization" above) if enabled.

-If an entry should changed, removed or extended in this automatically generated file, one can extend the IDP definitions by modifying them in the $IDPConfigFile.
+If an entry should be changed, removed or extended in this automatically generated file, one can extend the IDP definitions by modifying them in the $IDPConfigFile.
 To overwrite IDP values with entries in the $IDPConfigFile, make sure the entry $SAML2MetaOverLocalConf is set to 'false';